liflab/beepbeep-3-book/markdown/core/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/FunctionTreeUsage.java#L42)

-After creating the three sources, we instantiate a new `FunctionTree` object.
+We instantiate a new `FunctionTree` object after creating the three sources.
 The first argument is the function at the root of the tree; in an expression using parentheses, this corresponds to the operator that is to be evaluated *last* (here, the multiplication).
 The number of arguments that follow is variable: it corresponds to the expressions that are the arguments of the operator.
 In the example provided, the left-hand side of the multiplication is itself a `FunctionTree`.
 The operator of this inner tree is the addition, followed by its two arguments.
 Since we want to add the events coming from the first and second streams, these arguments are two <!--\index{PullableException@\texttt{PullableException}} \texttt{PullableException}-->`PullableException`<!--/i--> objects.
 By convention, `StreamVariable.X` corresponds to input stream number 0, while `StreamVariable.Y` corresponds to input stream number 1.
 Finally, the right-hand side of the multiplication is `StreamVariable.Z`, which by convention corresponds to input stream number 2.

 This single-line instruction effectively created a new `Function` object with three arguments, which is then given to an `ApplyFunction` processor like any other function.
 Processor `exp` has an input arity of 3; all three sources can directly be connected into it: `source1` into input stream 0, `source2` into input stream 1, and `source3` into input stream 2.
 Graphically, this can be illustrated as follows: